StreamlabsSupport/Streamlabs-Desktop/README.md

 *Both the 32 bit and 64 bit versions should be installed, even if you have a 64 bit version of Windows.*

-## Cannot maximize/open Streamlabs OBS from taskbar*
+## Cannot maximize/open Streamlabs Desktop from taskbar*

-If your Streamlabs OBS is open but you are unable to see the window, but it is on the taskbar where you see a preview of the window please select the program so it is highlighted on the taskbar.
+If your Streamlabs Desktop is open but you are unable to see the window, but it is on the taskbar where you see a preview of the window please select the program so it is highlighted on the taskbar.
 Then you press `left alt`+`spacebar`.
 This should open a context menu on the top-left of your screen, where you select `Maximize`.

 If that did not work you could try selecting Streamlabs OBS in the task bar and use `winlogo`+`shift` and use the `left/right arrow key` to try moving the window to another screen.

-## Streamlabs OBS is stuck maximized*
+## Streamlabs Desktop is stuck maximized*

-Close Streamlabs OBS and navigate to `%appdata%\slobs-client` in Windows (by Search, winlogo+r, or in Explorer address bar) and in here delete the file `window-state.json` and start Streamlabs OBS again.
+Close Streamlabs Desktop and navigate to `%appdata%\slobs-client` in Windows (by Search, winlogo+r, or in Explorer address bar) and in here delete the file `window-state.json` and start Streamlabs OBS again.

-If you are having issues navigating to the folder, in Streamlabs OBS settings, click `Show Cache Directory` and open the `slobs-client` folder found in the folder that opens.
+If you are having issues navigating to the folder, in Streamlabs Desktop settings, click `Show Cache Directory` and open the `slobs-client` folder found in the folder that opens.

 ## Game optimized encoder settings